theslantedroom/vite-react-dom-eslint-global_reducer/README.md

 </p>

 -Vite
--React
+-React 17
--React-Dom
+-React-Router 6
 -Global context and reducer
+-Classes examples
 -Eslint

 ## How to Install.

 Have yarn installed.

 After clonning, go to the folder and type `yarn` to install the dependencies.